stephaneVercouillieBMID/slate/source/v2/draft.html.md

 search: true
 ---
 # 1. Introduction
-itsme® is a trusted identity provider allowing partners to use verified identities for authentication and authorization on web desktop, mobile web, mobile applications or custom products.
+itsme® is a trusted identity provider allowing partners to use verified identities for authentication and authorization on web desktop, mobile web or mobile applications.

 The objective of this document is to provide all the information needed to integrate the **Login** service using the <a href="http://openid.net/specs/openid-connect-core-1_0.html" target="blank">OpenID Connect Core 1.0 specifications</a>.